ensn/mchv-multiinstancing/README.md

 # mchv-multiinstancing
-Multi-Instance Macro for Historical Versions of Minecraft: Java Edition
+Multi-Instance Macro for Historical Versions of Minecraft: Java Edition for Windows

 ## how to use
 - [download and install python](https://www.python.org/downloads/)<br />